Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Create Automated Workflows in WordPress

-First thing you need to do is install and activate the Uncanny Automator plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First, you need to install and activate the Uncanny Automator plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, you will also be asked to install the free version of Uncanny Automator core.
-The free plugin has limited features but it’s used as the base for the pro version.
+The free plugin has limited features, but it’s used as the base for the Pro plan.

-Next, you need to head over to Automator » Settings and enter your license key.
+Next, head over to the Automator » Settings page from the WordPress dashboard and enter your license key.

 Entering the Uncanny Automator license

-You can find this information under your account on the Uncanny Automator website.
+You can find this information in your account on the Uncanny Automator website.

-After activating the license, you are now ready to create automated workflows in WordPress.
-Uncanny Automator calls these workflows ‘recipes.’
+After adding the license, you are now ready to create automated workflows in WordPress.
+Uncanny Automator calls these workflows’ recipes.’

-To get started, simply head over to Automator » Add New.
-You’ll be asked whether you want to create a ‘Logged-in’ recipe or an ‘Everyone’ recipe.
+To get started, simply head to the Automator » Add New page.
+You will be asked whether you want to create a ‘Logged-in’ recipe or an ‘Everyone’ recipe.

 Logged-in recipes can only be triggered by logged-in users, but anyone can trigger ‘Everyone’ recipes.

-You’ll need to choose a recipe type based on the workflow you want to create, and then click on the ‘Confirm’ button.
+You will need to choose a recipe type based on the workflow you want to create and then click on the ‘Confirm’ button.

-For this guide, we’ll create an Everyone recipe using the WPForms plugin.
+For this guide, we will create an Everyone recipe using the WPForms plugin.
 It is the best WordPress contact form plugin that allows you to create all kinds of forms using simple drag and drop.

-We’ll be building an automated workflow that creates a new WordPress user account every time someone submits a contact form on our website.
+We will be building an automated workflow that creates a new WordPress user account every time someone completes the contact form on our website.

-Next, you can give the recipe a name by typing into the ‘Title’ field.
-This is just for your reference so you can use anything you want.
+After choosing a recipe type, you can give that recipe a name by typing it into the ‘Title’ field.
+This is just for your reference, so you can use anything you want.

 Each recipe in Uncanny Automator has two parts called Triggers and Actions.